 What’s more, make sure you have the right equipment for all eventualities.
 For instance, if you’re planning to sell food products at markets that are outdoors, be sure to have the equipment for carrying out a strategy if the weather turns.

-Consider How You Display and Present Your Products
+Consider How You Display and Present Your Food Products

 Remember that your market stall may be the first time many, if not most, people will initially come into contact with your products, and you know what they say about first impressions.